-Learning foreign languages for communication, however, did not interest me until I started learning Chinese Mandarin in the Navy and using it while on Taiwan.
+Learning foreign languages for communication, however, did not interest me until I started learning Chinese Mandarin in the Navy and using it while in Taiwan.

 Throughout my life, I have learned eight languages so far.
-In this hub, I discuss the foreign languages which I have learned and how they have benefitted my life.
+In this article, I discuss the foreign languages which I have learned and how they have benefited my life.

 When I was a high school Freshman, I chose Latin as an elective.
 It was one of the best subjects I selected, because Latin introduced me to learning a new language, ancient culture, and helped me in studying and learning other languages, especially English.

-The rigors of learning Latin vocabulary and grammar turned out to benefit me very much when later studying Spanish in high school.
+The rigors of learning Latin vocabulary and grammar turned out to benefit me very much when I later studied Spanish in high school.
 Knowledge of Latin vocabulary also helped me to figure out the meaning of English words formed from Latin prefixes, suffixes, and root words.
 For example, the English word aqueduct would have been difficult to determine without knowing Latin.
-But because "aque" means water, and "duct" means to lead, I understand that an aqueduct is a structure which transports water.
+But because "aqua" means water, and "duct" means to lead, I understand that an aqueduct is a structure that transports water.

 My three semesters of German were solely devoted to learning vocabulary and developing reading knowledge.
 During the third semester, more German history and culture was introduced.
 There was no emphasis at all on listening and speaking.

-As a first year graduate student in chemistry, I remember learning one semester of French.
-The purpose of this course was to develop a reading knowledge of French needed to do research in chemistry.
+As a first-year graduate student in chemistry, I remember learning one semester of French.
+The purpose of this course was to develop a reading knowledge of French needed to research chemistry.
 French listening and speaking skills were not addressed in this class.

 Learning Chinese Mandarin

-Over nine months, I developed listening and speaking skills which I was able to apply during a tour on Taiwan during the period 1968-1970.
-I was able to use my skills not only on the job, but also in communicating with the local Chinese and Taiwanese during my non-duty time.
+Over nine months, I developed listening and speaking skills which I was able to apply during a Navy tour in Taiwan during the period 1968-1970.
+I was able to use my skills not only on the job but also in communicating with the local Chinese and Taiwanese during my non-duty time.

-Following a discharge from the Navy in 1971, I continued my Chinese study at the University of Wisconsin.
-I enrolled in a graduate program in the Department of East Asian Languages and Literature, and took classes in advanced vernacular and classical Chinese as well as linguistics and Chinese history courses.
+Following discharge from the Navy in 1971, I continued my Chinese study at the University of Wisconsin.
+I enrolled in a graduate program in the Department of East Asian Languages and Literature and took classes in advanced vernacular and classical Chinese as well as linguistics and Chinese history courses.

-After three semesters and one summer session of intensive study, I went back to Taiwan with the intention of learning Chinese and literature at National Taiwan University.
-Instead, I got married to a local Taiwanese and spent the next six years teaching ESL and doing translation.
-I was definitely applying my listening, speaking, reading, and writing skills.
+After three semesters and one summer session of intensive study, I went back to Taiwan intending to learn Chinese and literature at National Taiwan University.
+Instead, I got married to a local Taiwanese and spent the next six years teaching ESL and doing translation work.
+I was applying my listening, speaking, reading, and writing skills.

 In 1980 I obtained employment with the federal government as a Chinese translator.
-I did this work for 27 years until my retirement from federal service in 2007.
+I did this work for 27 years until I retired from federal service in 2007.

-While with the government, I received more advanced instruction in Mandarin which included one year of study on Taiwan during the period 1984-1985.
+While with the government, I received more advanced instruction in Mandarin which included one year of study in Taiwan during the period 1984-1985.

-I learned Taiwanese after I got married and lived on Taiwan in the 1970s.
-With the exception of six months of classroom study, all of my Taiwanese was self taught and learned from communicating with my Taiwanese wife.
+I learned Taiwanese after I got married and lived in Taiwan in the 1970s.
+With the exception of six months of classroom study, all of my Taiwanese was self-taught and learned from communicating with my Taiwanese wife.
 Later, while working for the government, I was able to do some Taiwanese translation and interpreting.

 Learning Chinese Haw